Emilio Charles Jr.: Los Guapos (1999–2002)

-Los Talibanes (2002–2004)
+Los Talibanes and final years (2002–2007)

-While Shocker reformed Los Guapos, initially with Máscara Mágica and later El Terrible, Bestia Salvaje, Scorpio Jr., and Emilio Charles Jr. became known as Los Talibanes (the Taliban).
+While Shocker reformed Los Guapos, initially with Máscara Mágica and later El Terrible, Bestia Salvaje, Scorpio Jr. and Emilio Charles Jr. became known as Los Talibanes ("The Taliban").
 As part of their image change, all three wrestlers began wearing Bedouin robes and headdresses to the ring, pretending to be part of the terrorist group.
 The feud with Shocker and his group continued over the next two years, including several multi-man Lucha de Apuestas matches.
-On August 1, 2003, El Terrible defeated Bestia Salvaje in a domo de la muerte steel cage match that also included the other members of Los Talibanes and Los Guapos.
-The feud culminated in another six-way Lucha de Apuestas match on September 24, 2004, ending with Shocker pinning Bestia Salvaje, forcing him to have his hair shaved off afterward.
+On August 1, 2003, El Terrible defeated Salvaje in a domo de la muerte steel cage match that also included the other members of Los Talibanes and Los Guapos.
+The feud culminated in another six-way Lucha de Apuestas on September 24, 2004, which ended with Shocker pinning Salvaje, forcing him to have his hair shaved off afterward.

-Final years (2005–2011)

 Charles' schedule slowed down from 2005 to 2007, with him only working two notable storylines in that time period.
+The first one saw Charles shaved bald as a result of losing a Lucha de Apuestas to Máximo on October 29, 2006.
+In the last notable feud Charles worked, he wrestled newcomer Máscara Purpura in a series of matches, culminating in a Lucha de Apuestas on September 16, 2007, which Charles lost, again being shaved bald.

+Later career (2007–2011)

-The first one saw Charles shaved bald as a result of losing a Lucha de Apuesta, to Máximo on October 29, 2006.
-In the last notable feud Charles worked, he wrestled newcomer Máscara Purpura in a series of matches, culminating in a Lucha de Apuesta bout on September 16, 2007, that Charles lost and was shaved bald as a result.
-After leaving CMLL in 2007, Charles worked a limited number of matches for International Wrestling Revolution Group in 2009 and two matches on the independent circuit in 2011.
-His last recorded match taking place on December 3, 2011, as he, Fuerza Guerrera and Juventud Guerrera lost to Los Payasos (Coco Amarillo, Coco Azul, and Coco Rojo) by disqualification.
+After leaving CMLL in 2007, Charles worked a limited number of matches for International Wrestling Revolution Group (IWRG) in 2009 and two matches on the independent circuit in 2011.
+His last recorded match took place on December 3, 2011, as he, Fuerza Guerrera and Juventud Guerrera lost to Los Payasos (Coco Amarillo, Coco Azul and Coco Rojo) by disqualification.

 Death

-Charles died in 2012 of kidney failure.
+Charles died of kidney failure on December 28, 2012, at the age of 56.